 Oleander Extract in Cancer Treatment

-People living with mesothelioma and other types of cancer are fighting for their lives, but are also battling the side effects of the harsh treatments used to kill the cancer cells.
-Treatments like surgery, chemotherapy, and radiation can be highly effective for many cancer patients, but they can also cause pain, nausea, skin rashes, and a variety of other symptoms that may become so severe that a person will discontinue treatment.
+People with mesothelioma and other cancers are fighting for their lives while battling side effects of the harsh treatments used to kill cancer cells.
+Treatments like surgery, chemotherapy, and radiation can be highly effective, but they also cause pain, nausea, skin rashes and other symptoms that may discourage further treatment.

-Many cancer patients are looking for alternatives, including treatments and remedies that come from the natural world.
-Plants, herbals, and other nature-based medicines are growing in popularity.
-Some treat symptoms and give patients a better quality of life, while others, like extract from the oleander plant, are actually being tested as treatments for killing cancer cells and shrinking tumors.
+Many cancer patients want alternatives, including natural remedies.
+Plant and herbal medicines are growing in popularity.
+Some treat symptoms and give patients a better quality of life, while others, like extract from the oleander plant, are being tested as cancer-killing, tumor-shrinking treatments.

-Oleander is a flowering shrub or small tree that is very common in gardens throughout the mild and warmer parts of the world.
-It is used ornamentally because it looks nice with dark green, shiny leaves and pink or white showy flowers.
-In spite of the fact that these plants are common, they are among the most poisonous of all ornamental plants.
+Oleander is a flowering shrub or small tree very common in gardens throughout the temperate parts of the world.
+Dark green, shiny leaves and pink or white showy flowers make it an ornamental favorite, although it is poisonous.

-Any part of the plant, if consumed, can be toxic enough to cause death.
+Any part of the plant, if consumed, can kill.
 Eating just one leaf may be fatal.
-Throughout history, parts of the oleander plant have been used as poisons and as a method for committing suicide, which demonstrates just how deadly this plant can be.
-There are many possible symptoms caused by oleander poisoning, which set in a few hours after consuming the plant, including low blood pressure, irregular heartbeat, blurry vision, diarrhea, nausea, vomiting, stomach pain, a rash, fainting, dizziness, confusion, drowsiness, headaches, and disorientation.
-Any ingestion of any part of an oleander plant should be considered a medical emergency.
+Throughout history, the oleander plant has been used as poison and for suicide.
+Symptoms of oleander poisoning, which set in after a few hours, include low blood pressure, irregular heartbeat, blurry vision, diarrhea, nausea, vomiting, stomach pain, a rash, fainting, dizziness, confusion, drowsiness, headaches, and disorientation.
+Eating any part of the plant is a medical emergency.

 Oleander and Medicine

-In spite of the high toxicity of the plant, oleander extract has been used for many years in herbal and alternative medical treatments.
-There is not a lot of evidence that the extract is effective for these uses, but it has been used to treat asthma, heart problems, seizure, menstrual cramps, hepatitis, AIDS, and skin problems when used as a topical medication.
-Taking oleander for any of these reasons is considered risky because of the toxicity of the plant.
-However, studies are currently ongoing to determine if oleander extract and drugs made from compounds found in oleander could be effective at killing cancer cells and treating cancer patients.
+Oleander extract has been used for many years in herbal and alternative medical treatments, though there’s not much evidence it works.
+It has been used to treat asthma, heart problems, seizure, menstrual cramps, hepatitis, AIDS, and as a topical agent for skin problems.
+Taking oleander for any reason is risky because of the plant’s toxicity.
+But ongoing studies seek to determine if oleander extract and drugs made from compounds found in oleander could kill cancer cells and help patients.

 Oleandrin and Cancer

-In one important study that used cancer cell lines in the lab, researchers found that oleander extract could selectively kill lung cancer cells, an exciting finding for anyone with mesothelioma or asbestos lung cancer.
-The researchers used the extract on lung cancer cells and non-malignant lung cells.
-The results showed that the extract killed only the cancerous cells, meaning it could potentially be used to treat tumor cells without harming healthy cells.
+One study found that oleander extract could selectively kill lung cancer cells, an exciting finding for anyone with mesothelioma or asbestos lung cancer.
+Researchers used the extract on lung cancer cells and non-malignant lung cells.
+The results showed that the extract killed only the cancerous cells, meaning it could be used to treat tumor cells without harming healthy cells.

 Oleander Clinical Trials

-In one phase I trial of oleandrin, nine metastatic, late-stage cancer patients were given the new drug, and some were also undergoing other treatments including chemotherapy.
-These patients included those with pancreatic, colon, lung, and renal cell cancers.
+A Phase I trial of oleandrin in nine metastatic, late-stage cancer patients, some of whom got other treatments including chemotherapy, showed some promise.
+Patients included those with pancreatic, colon, lung, and renal cell cancers.
 The patient with renal cell cancer experienced a regression of the tumors for 12 months with just oleander extract.
 Those with pancreatic and colon cancer experienced stabilization of their cancers.
-All of the patients experienced extended survival times beyond what had been expected.
+All of the patients lived longer than expected.

-The patients who received oleandrin in the clinical trials had good outcomes, although the extract did not cure their cancer.
-The trial was mostly done to determine if the treatment was safe, and the results showed that it generally was.
-The patients experienced some toxicity form the oleander medication, but the symptoms were not severe.
-They included lightheadedness and tingling and burning in the mouth when the drug was taken under the tongue.
+Patients who go oleandrin in the clinical trials had good outcomes, although it did not cure their cancer.
+The trial was focused on safety, and results showed that it generally was.
+Patients experienced some toxicity from the oleander medication, but their symptoms, which included lightheadedness and tingling and burning in the mouth when the drug was taken under the tongue, were not severe.

 The Future of Oleander Cancer Treatments

-The clinical trials for oleander extracts and drugs like Anvirzel are promising, but early.
+Clinical trials for oleander extracts and drugs like Anvirzel are promising, but early.
 This highly poisonous plant may be a future treatment that helps many people struggling with incurable cancers like mesothelioma.
 For now, though, much more work needs to be done in human clinical trials to be sure the drugs are safe and effective.
-As results begin to come in from phase II trials, it will remain to be seen if larger groups of patients see results and if there are any serious problems with toxicity.
+As results begin to come in from Phase II trials, researchers will see if larger groups of patients see results and if there are any serious problems with toxicity.

-If you are living with mesothelioma or lung cancer right now, it may be tempting to try to use oleander or oleander extracts to treat your cancer.
-This is a very dangerous thing to do because the plant is so toxic.
+If you have mesothelioma or lung cancer, it may be tempting to try oleander or oleander extracts.
+This is dangerous because the plant is so toxic.
 It does not take much to kill a person with oleander.
-The only safe way to try to use this new discovery to treat your cancer is to get into a clinical trial.
+The only safe use of this treatment is in a clinical trial.
 You can visit the government website for clinical trials and find out if you are eligible to join an ongoing or future oleander study.
 Talk to your oncologist about this possibility.
-If you can get into a trial, you may be able to see the effects of this groundbreaking, natural treatment.
+If you can get into a trial, you may benefit from this groundbreaking, natural treatment.